milanpetrovic/milanpetrovic/README.md

 ### Hi there 👋

 - :office: Currently working at [Swiss Organic Partners AG](https://www.swopa.ch/) / [Holycode](https://www.holycode.rs/) as Shopify Developer.
-- :computer: Mastering JS & Node JS at the moment, React, you are next! :facepunch:
+- :computer: Mastering JS & Node JS at the moment.
+React, you are next.js! :facepunch:
 - :bicyclist: Love hiking, riding my MTB, and outdoor workouts of any kind.

 **Favorite Quote**